gedrutten/Portfolio/content/3644QCA/Day4.md

     </div>
 </div>

-East Ninjang Road is Queen Stree Mall on steroids... lots of steroids.
+East Ninjang Road is Queen Street Mall on steroids... lots of steroids.
 Actually, its pretty hard to even compare the 2... essentially, the only similarity is that they were once a road and are now a shopping mall.
 East Nanjing Road is significantly longer, busier and the calibre of international brands is way higher.

 Notice in the panoramic photo above that Samsung has placed a massive billboard directly opposite the Apple shop.
-I don't think that's purely conincidence!
+I don't think that's purely coincidence!

 We also finally sorted out the SIM card here.
 Fiona took us to a little place in a back street where we each bought a SIM card with plenty of data.
 We then had to go register it at another little place upstairs from a phone shop back on the mall where they'd take our passport details and activate the card.
 It took about 20 minutes each to get set up, so it took a while.
 </br>